 TEST RECEIVING CALLS

 Make sure you’re logged into Skype on at least one Internet-connected device.
-Call the number you purchased from in step 2 and make sure it rings you on Skype, you can pick up the call, and hear everything on both ends.
+Call the number you purchased in step 2 and make sure it rings you on Skype, you can pick up the call, and hear everything on both ends.

 In Part 2 of this ultimate guide I’ll discuss: